julianlam/feps/fep/f228/fep-f228.md

 ## Summary

 The most common conversation backfill method is based on recursive retrieval of posts indicated by `inReplyTo` property and posts contained in `replies` collections.
-This is inefficient.
+[This is inefficient and stops working if any node in the reply tree becomes inaccessible](https://community.nodebb.org/topic/18844/backfilling-conversations-two-major-approaches).

 [FEP-7888: Demystifying the context property][FEP-7888] suggests using the `context` property for grouping related objects (such as posts in a conversation).
 This property can resolve to a collection, which can be used for efficient backfilling without recursion.